Smoothed Separable Nonnegative Matrix Factorization: Simplex-structured matrix factorization

-An important drawback of VCA is that is it not guaranteed to be deterministically robust to noise.
-In other words, for any noise $N$ such that a data point goes outside $\conv(W)$, there is a non-zero probability that VCA extract this point.
+An important drawback of VCA is that it is not guaranteed to be deterministically robust to noise.
+In other words, for any noise $N$ such that a data point goes outside $\conv(W)$, there is a non-zero probability that VCA extracts this point.
 The reason is that VCA uses a linear function to identify the vertices of $\conv(W)$; see~\cite[Chapter 7.4]{gillis2020book} for a numerical example.

-\subsubsection{Successive Projection Algorithm}
+\subsubsection{Successive projection algorithm}

-SPA is very similar to VCA.
+SPA~\citep{Araujo01} is very similar to VCA.
 The only difference is in the selection step, when adding an index to $\mathcal{K}$.
 SPA selects the column of $P^\bot {X}$ with maximum $\ell_2$ norm; see Algorithm~\ref{algo:SPA}.
-To have an efficient implementation of SPA, in $\mathcal{O}(r \nnz(X))$ operations like VCA, one should use the following formula sequentially: for any vectors $x$ and $y$ with $\| y \|_2 = 1$,

 \algsetup{indent=2em}

 It is interesting to note that VCA is equivalent to SPA if the direction $u_k$ randomly chosen at each step is instead taken as the column of the residual $P^\bot X$ with maximum $\ell_2$ norm.
 We will use this observation for our proposed algorithm, smoothed SPA.